This page may contain affiliate links, see our disclaimer here.

 The third largest Minoan palace to be discovered on the island, it was legend that Sarpedon, the brother of King Minos, held court here.
-The site can be reached easily by the national road, and can also be visited from Agios Nikolaos, as it is only 27 kms by road.
+The site can be reached easily by the national road, and can also be visited from Agios Nikolaos, as it is only 27 km by road.

-The building dates from 1900 BC, in the middle of the Bronze Age, and was destroyed around 1650 BC, rebuilt and destroyed again in 1450 BC.
+The buildings date from 1900 BC, in the middle of the Bronze Age, and was destroyed around 1650 BC, rebuilt and destroyed again in 1450 BC.
 The ruins present today are in remarkable condition and excavations are ongoing.
 Some of the site is preserved under protective roofing, and some of the site is off limits to visitors.
 Recent findings indicate a whole Minoan village surrounding the palace.

 The complete history of the site can be learnt at the information centre.
 Artefacts from this site and those close by can be found at the Heraklion Archaeological Museum, in the centre of town.

 One of the most potent symbols of Crete from ancient times is the humble bee.
 This is because the Cretan honey was well known and traded throughout the region, this symbol also represents fertility.
 A precious gold bee pendant is amongst the finds from the digs near here, and is on display at the museum in Heraklion.